 At long last, right up there with the first cries of my infant children as the most blessed sounds that have ever crossed my ears, was the cacophony of bangs and hisses from the third floor steam pipes as the heat finally rose up to us on our next-to-last day in country.
 Blessed most holy warmth.
 Thank you, random government people.
 Let there be life.

 Then soon we went home.
-Minus soccer balls.
-And minus children.

 The gratefulness I’ve felt ever since that trip 14 years ago is not for the country I was fortunate enough to be born into.
 Don’t get me wrong; I’m deeply thankful to be an American.
 I’m proud and true and red, white and blue.
 However, the sweep of emotion that comes when these words about Ukraine flow is not from that pride of my own country.
 I’m thankful to have seen what’s elsewhere.
 To recognize that my way isn’t the only way, that the same sun I see each day in Oregon, USA rises and sets over a country of people who speak words foreign to my ears but dearly familiar to theirs and to God’s.
 People like you.
 People like me.
 Their children run and laugh and play and cry.
 That’s a language I can most certainly understand.
 That’s a universal language.
 They celebrate and suffer openly.
 And they trust until they learn not to.

-My education is not sufficient to begin a diatribe on the condition of the world and how to solve global complexities.
+I am not sufficient to begin a diatribe on the condition of the world and how to solve global complexities.
 I’m sure you’re thankful I’m not even going to give it a go.
 Ha!
 All I can do is what I am equipped to do.
 Keep noticing, going, listening and learning.
 Refrain from acting like I know it all.
 Scooping up my grandchildren and whispering love to them, hoping and praying over their little lives that in the time they are given on planet earth, in the tiny corner in which they find themselves, that they will have open eyes and hearts of compassion for the people of the world around them, seeking to follow Christ as best they can, and will endeavor to represent that Light in all of life’s scenarios.
 Everywhere.

 Peace, friends.
 And much love,